starship/starship/docs/config/README.md

 - The current directory contains a `elm.json` file
 - The current directory contains a `elm-package.json` file
+- The current directory contains a `.elm-version` file
 - The current directory contains a `elm-stuff` folder
 - The current directory contains a `*.elm` files